wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-hadoop-script-actions.md

 ## Sample scripts

-For provisioning HDInsight clusters on Windows operating system, the Script Action is Azure PowerShell script.The following is a sample script for configure the site configuration files:
+For creating HDInsight clusters on Windows operating system, the Script Action is Azure PowerShell script.The following is a sample script for configure the site configuration files:

 	param (
 	    [parameter(Mandatory)][string] $ConfigFileName,